stevebauman/autodoc-facades/README.md

 ### Getting started

 To begin, your facades must contain an `@see` annotation with the **fully-qualified namespace**.

-It will not resolve imported classnames.
+It will not resolve short-name classnames of classes that were imported.

 For example, **this will not work**: